 Reproduction-related scientific advancements have a long, scorned and worried history.
-The most recent historical advancement, the "test tube baby," provides an interesting case study to examine how controversy in scientific advancements deteriorates over time, as its success is proven.
+The most recent historical advancement, the "test-tube baby," provides an interesting case study to examine how the controversy in scientific advancements deteriorates over time, as its success is proven.

 2. Testing Current Public Perceptions